 has two possible originations.

 In the circus, clowns had a special section in the tent where performers dressed for their acts because powdering their make-up could be messy.
-This section was typically nearest to the side of the tent so the clowns could easily duck underneath the canvas to powder their make-up outside.
+This section was typically nearest to the side of the tent in order for the clowns duck underneath the canvas to powder their make-up outside.

-Because this section was the farthest from the opening to the main tent, it was also the darkest.
-The darkness outside and the tent wall down one side made it seem like an alley, so it came to be called "clown alley."
+Because the "powdering" section was the farthest from the opening to the main tent, it was also the darkest.
+The darkness outside and the tent wall along the side gave the appearance of an alley, so it came to be called "clown alley."
 Before long, the clowns who gathered here to powder were called by the same name.

-During the show, if there were problems with the rigging or someone got injured, the clowns would fill in until the show was ready to resume.
-It is said that the traditional method to signal an acrobat to go on to begin his act was to yell “Allez Oop” (pronounced Alley Oop).
+During the show, if there were problems with the rigging or an injury, the clowns came in to perform until they were ready to continue the show.
+It is said that the traditional signal for an acrobat to go on to begin his act was to yell “Allez Oop” (pronounced Alley Oop).
 When the director wanted the clowns to enter, the circus director would shout, “Clowns Allez!” which meant, “Clowns Go!”

-After a while, the group of clowns became known as the “Clown Alley” and the area where they waited between acts also adopted this name.
+After a while, the troupe of clowns came to be known as the “Clown Alley” and the area where they would wait between performances also adopted this name.